 Edelman has also taken a hawkish line on Iran.
 In January 2011, Edelman co-wrote, with two CSBA colleagues, an article for Foreign Affairs titled "The Dangers of a Nuclear Iran: The Limits of Containment."
 The article argued that the United States should pursue an approach "that brings diplomacy and sanctions, clandestine action, and the threat of military force into alignment."
 According to Edelman and his coauthors, "Although finding a peaceful way to preclude Iran from getting nuclear weapons is obviously desirable, Washington will likely have to decide between two unattractive options: pursuing a military strike to prevent Iran from going nuclear or implementing a containment strategy to live with a nuclear Iran."
 However, U.S. intelligence assessments had long maintained that Iran was not currently developing a nuclear weapon.

-Edelman has been wary of reaching a negotiated settlement with Iran over its nuclear program.
-Regarding the ongoing diplomacy aimed at reaching a comprehensive settlement over the Iranian nuclear impasse, Edelman and longtime Iran hawk Dennis Ross wrote in a May 2014 report for the neoconservative think-tank JINSA, "How can a regime with such ingrained radical policies be entrusted with sensitive nuclear technologies?"
-Edelman has urged the need to keep the threat of military action against Iran alive during negotiations, saying in a July 2014 report for JINSA, "To peacefully prevent a nuclear Iran, American policymakers must use all available instruments of coercive diplomacy to restore credibility to their mantra that the United States is keeping all options on the table.
+While the negotiations were on-going, Edelman also urged to keep the threat of military action on the table, writing in a July 2014 report for JINSA: "To peacefully prevent a nuclear Iran, American policymakers must use all available instruments of coercive diplomacy to restore credibility to their mantra that the United States is keeping all options on the table.
 They must do this promptly and resolutely."
 In this regard, the report called for "augmenting the credibility of both the U.S. and Israeli military options."

-In addition to threatening military action, the Edelman co-authored report argued that United States should also "threaten even deeper sanctions against energy and other vital economic sectors that would take effect if an acceptable deal is not concluded by the interim deadline."
+In addition to threatening military action, the Edelman co-authored report argued that United States should also "threaten even deeper sanctions against energy and other vital economic sectors that would take effect if an acceptable deal is not concluded by the [then July 2014] interim deadline."

 In January 2015 testimony to the House Committee on Foreign Affairs, Edelman argued that the United States should take action to demonstrate to Iran that the military option against the country is "viable."
 "American policymakers should clarify and strengthen their declaratory policy, including Congressional hearings on the feasibility of the U.S. military option and publicizing advanced U.S. military capabilities, such as the GBU-57 Massive Ordnance Penetrator (MOP) bunker buster designed specifically to reach targets like Iran's deeply-buried illegal nuclear facilities," he stated.